Raritan River Railroad: Early years

 Freight traffic continued to grow substantially, necessitating larger gondolas.
-The Raritan River ordered forty-four 50 ton cars in 1910, for a total of 83 cars on its roster.
+The Raritan River ordered forty-four 50-ton cars in 1910, for a total of 83 cars on its roster.
 Passenger service was never an important revenue source for the RRRR, which owned only six passenger cars in 1910.
 In Milltown, the Michelin Tire Company constructed a massive tire manufacturing complex employing more than 2,000 employees.
 Tons of raw materials and finished products rolled in and out of Milltown on the Raritan River.

 The Milltown Station was a very busy place at train time.
 It had a Railway Express agent and priority packages were shipped on special rail cars attached to RRRR passenger trains for connections to other railroads, providing express rail shipment capability nationwide.
 Passenger traffic was also growing rapidly, so the RRRR purchased 12 passenger cars and 2 combine cars from the Delaware, Lackawanna and Western Railroad in 1915.
 Engine number 7 was added to the roster in 1912, engine number 8 was added in 1914, and engines 9 and 10 were added in 1915, bringing the total number of locomotives on the Raritan River to ten.
 By 1917, this would further increase to a total of 15 engines on the RRRR.

 During 1917, the Gillespie Branch was built into an isolated wooded area, to access the T Gillespie Powder Works.
 With Gillespie, DuPont, and Hercules all making munitions for World War I, it was a very busy time on the RRRR.
 At its peak, DuPont was supplying four 50-ton cars per day of weapons and/or munitions.
-The Gillespie site was destroyed by explosions on October 4, 1918.
+The Gillespie site was destroyed on October 4, 1918, by many explosions.

 In addition to munition plant shipments along the line, World War I also resulted in a substantial increase in passenger traffic.
 In 1917, two more Lackawanna passenger cars were added.
 In 1918, passenger traffic reached an all-time high, with 22 daily passenger trains and 7 extra trains on Sundays.
 The Raritan River had 15 Engines and 16 passenger cars, as well as about 83 freight cars, moving 9,000 passengers per day and 1.5 million tons of freight and war materials in 1918.